Pseudo-Hermitian Topology of Multiband Non-Hermitian Systems: PHLs derived from Brillouin zone folding and multiband topology in two-dimensional Hatano--Nelson models

-Hatano--Nelson model To understand non-separable bands in multiband non-Hermitian systems from a different perspective, we consider a well-known two-dimensional (2D) lattice model, the Hatano--Nelson model with unidirectional hoppings for the $x$ axis and a normal chain for the $y$ axis [Fig.~\ref{fig:BC_HN}(a)].
+To understand non-separable bands in multiband non-Hermitian systems from a different perspective, we consider a well-known two-dimensional (2D) lattice model, the Hatano--Nelson model with unidirectional hoppings for the $x$ axis and a normal chain for the $y$ axis [Fig.~\ref{fig:BC_HN}(a)].
 The 2D Hamiltonian is

 where the eigenenergies are given by

 As $k_x$ increases from $0$ to $2 \pi$ when $k_y = 0$, the complex eigenenergy has a point gap and the winding number equals $1$ since the phase of the complex eigenenergy around an arbitrary reference point inside a complex energy loop accumulates $2 \pi$ during the eigenenergy return to the initial eigenenergy [Fig.~\ref{fig:BC_HN}(b)].
 The non-zero winding number represents the non-Hermitian skin effect, which is the same as a one-dimensional Hatano--Nelson model where all eigenstates are localized on a boundary under open boundary conditions.